 £26 million / 100,000sqft NIA / Architecture / On-Site

-West Bar is a major mixed-use scheme being developed by Urbo (West Bar Ltd) and funded by Legal & General.
-It comprises of Residential, Office, Commercial and Car Parking uses located to the North of Sheffield City Centre, at the the heart of the West Bar neighbourhood.
+West Bar Square is a major mixed-use scheme comprising of Residential, Office, Commercial and Car Parking uses located to the North of Sheffield City Centre.
 5plus has acted as masterplanner and architect for the development since early 2011 successfully securing outline planning consent in February 2017 and has subsequently been commissioned to deliver the first Grade A office building within the masterplan.

-No.1 West Bar Square comprises approximately 100,000 sqft NIA of Grade A office, together with ground floor retail/leisure units.
+No.1 West Bar Square (Office 04a) comprises approximately 100,000 sqft NIA of Grade A office over ground plus seven upper levels of accommodation.
 All of the commercial buildings around the square are conceived as a family each of which is embedded in Sheffield and the sites specific industrial past.
 The buildings work as a collective but also as individual buildings with those addressing Bridge Street being of a raw materiality whereas those fronting Corporation Street more of a polished and fabricated steel product.

-The strategy of non-fossil fuel use, combined with a fabric first approach allows demand from the grid to be minimised and that demand to be met wholly through renewable tariffs and resulting in no local carbon emissions.
+A strategy of non-fossil fuel use, combined with the fabric first approach allows demand from the grid to be minimised and that demand to be met wholly through renewable tariffs enabling a zero carbon development in use.